Cooperation with the United States on mobility

 Today, we cooperate on many road infrastructure issues such as asset management, climate resilience and automated mobility at both federal and state level.

-Rijkswaterstaat is an active member of the TRB.
-Through active participation in joint programmes and events, such as Freeway Operations and the Every Day Counts programme, we have been able to improve the performance and safety level of our main road network.
+Rijkswaterstaat has active collaboration with FHWA and TRB.
+Through active participation in programmes and events we have been able to improve the performance and safety levels of our main road network.

 Federal Highway Administration